The vineyards of Provence: a bit of history

 Here are the main grape varieties grown in the Côtes de Provence production areas:

-Secondary grape varieties (not exceeding 30% of the area) :
+Secondary grape varieties (not exceeding 30% of the surface area) :

 White wines